freeCodeCamp/mail-for-good/docs/local_deploy.md

 After this, you'll need to create your own .env file.
 Check out the .env.example file in this repo.
 From the terminal, you can run `cp .env.example .env` then edit the .env file with any editor of your choice.
 There are instruction in this file that you can follow.

-Now run `docker-compose up`.
+Now run `sudo docker-compose up`.
 This will run all the containers needed to launch this app, and will take some time to finish.

 When the process is finished, the app will be exposed on port 80 and accessible by visiting `http://[hostname]`.